botekchristophe/item-inventory-lagom/README.md

 # item-inventory-lagom
-This project is an implementation example of how to manage an item inventory with Lagom Framework (1.4.7)
+This project is an example implementation of how to manage an item inventory with Lagom Framework (1.4.7) It covers the basic of fetching a catalog of items and bundles, create/removing items and managing a user Cart.

 ## Item API